laser-d/laser-d.github.io/_sources/laser-d.rst.txt

 * mixin templates
 * import bindings
 * attributes
-* external symbols
+* external entities

 The same identifier can denote different entities at different points in the program.

 Scope
 -----
 An identifier is visible (i.e., can be used) only within a region of program text called its scope.
-There are following kinds of scopes: global, module, struct or union type, template type, function, block.
+There are following kinds of scopes: global, module, struct or union type, template, function, block.

 Different entities designated by the same identifier either have different scopes, or the identifiers must be in an overload set.

 Declarations
 ------------
-All names must be declared prior to use, or imported from another module.
+For a name to be available, its declaration must be available in the module in an appropriate scope, or via an import from another module

 Modules
 =======